imsudip/coreply/README.md

 -   The app cannot read images, videos, voice notes, or other non-text content.
 Contextual suggestions may be limited in these cases.
 -   Autofill suggestions in WhatsApp on a non-English locale may include extra words.
 This is a known issue and will be fixed in a future release.
 -   Banking apps in asia commonly block apps from unknown sources having accessibility services permission due to security reasons.
-If you are facing this issue, you can setup [pyan accessibility shortcut](https://support.google.com/accessibility/android/answer/7650693?hl=en#step_1) to toggle the coreply on/off quickly.
+If you are facing this issue, you can setup [an accessibility shortcut](https://support.google.com/accessibility/android/answer/7650693?hl=en#step_1) to toggle the coreply on/off quickly.
 In the future there might be a Play Store listing to avoid this issue.

 ## License